 The new figures you see for our downs are the result of our own tests and will remain so.
 It has even been interesting to remeasure some of the old test samples we have retained of downs we were using years ago: one sample of the old 900 amazed us by achieving a figure of 1072 cu.in. under the new procedure.

-Any of our customers, who have previously bought PHD gear with 900 down and are wondering if they have missed out, can rest assured that the new 1000 down item is identical — in fact they’ve just had a free upgrade!
+Any of our customers who bought PHD gear with 900 down prior to 2014 and are wondering if they have missed out can rest assured that the new 1000 down item is identical — in fact they’ve had a free upgrade!